Travel Guide Customize Your Trip

 Q. Is a trekking permit required?

-The government of Nepal no longer requires a trekking permit for Everest, Annapurna, Langtang, and some other regions; however, conservation permits or National park permits are required for these regions.
+The Government of Nepal no longer requires a trekking permit for Everest, Annapurna, Langtang, and some other regions; however, conservation permits or National park permits are required for these regions.

 Q. Can I obtain my VISA upon arrival in Nepal?